 While the design changes proved successful, one month later the patient asked to try the piggyback system again, as she desired the longest wearing time possible with her lenses.
-The soft lens under the GP covers the limbal area and prevents the drying and irritation from occurring to the point of triggering the inflammation again.
+The soft lens under the GP covers the limbal area and prevents the drying and irritation from occurring to the point of triggering inflammation again.

 Discussion / Alternative Management Options

-In dealing with VLK, first evaluate and address the dry eye.
+In managing VLK, first evaluate and address the dry eye.
 Evaluate the lid for any evidence of meibomian gland dysfunction (MGD) or blepharitis, and if present institute treatment for the lid condition.
 Assess the tear quality and quantity, and evaluate the inferior tear prism.
 If applicable, implement such treatment modalities as tear supplements during the day and at bedtime, and systemic supplements to encourage increased tear production.

 Next, evaluate the lens fit and design.
 VLK may be most commonly caused by excessive edge lift, so consider steeper peripheral curves, or possibly aspheric back surface designs to change the edge lift.
 The edge lift can also be affected by increasing the optic zone diameter.
 There can also be a problem with lens edge thickness, so be sure the edge mass is not a problem.

 Finally, the lens diameter can affect the condition.
-As a general rule, it is helpful to move to larger diameter lenses.
+As a general rule, it is helpful to move to larger diameter lenses including scleral GPs.
 This is certainly not always the case, however, so it is probably more correct to say just make changes to the diameter.
 For smaller diameter lenses, try larger.
 If they are experiencing the problem with larger diameter lenses, go smaller.
 Look for lenses that also have some lateral movement or sliding when the patient looks laterally.
 These will be better than lenses that seem to stay perfectly centered on lateral gaze, thus never sliding over to help wet the area just outside the lens edge in primary gaze.

 Back to Table of Contents